 • Be aware of the taxis and transport you choose and make sure you are using reputable drivers.

-Overall if you are smart, attentive, and you follow your traveler’s intuition, you should have an enjoyable experience in the country and remain safe.
-Here are the top tips on keeping safe while traveling in Nicaragua.
+Overall if you are smart, attentive, and you follow your traveler’s intuition, you should have an enjoyable experience and find Nicaragua safe for travel.
+Here are the top tips on keeping safe while traveling here:

 • Keep your valuables on you in transit or locked away in your room.
 You should only bring what you need on outings and be aware of pickpocketing.